SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 ### GET /orders/{orderno}?{query}
 Get information about a specific order.

+Route parameters:
+- orderno: string
+    - Only the order number

 Query Parameters:
 - shop: string, required
     - Shop Id
+    - not deprecated as

 Response codes:
 - 200 OK: order and shop found
+- 400 Bad Request: if order number or shop id not given
 - 404 Not Found: if order or shop not found

 Response body: